Fishing Offshore with Captain John

 Other bottom loving species found around the artificial reefs include: Flounder, Triggerfish, Hogfish, Black Sea Bass, Spadefish and Weakfish.

 Other species inhabit the waters above the artificial reefs.
 They include: Amberjack, Sharks, Barracuda, Cobia and even Tarpon visiting the reefs for a meal!
 You may encounter these species on any Daytona Beach offshore fishing charter but they can be especially abundant near the artificial reefs.
 Amberjacks are such a great, hard-fighting gamefish, we devoted a page just to fishing for amberjacks.
-Cobia are also a very popular gamefish near Daytona Beach.
-See fishing for cobia.
+Cobia are also a very popular gamefish near Daytona Beach and a lot of fun to catch!

 Floating Time Charters also offers trolling on our offshore fishing trips.
-Free-swimming species are abundant in the Atlantic waters near Daytona Beach.
+Pelagic, or free swimming species, are abundant in the Atlantic waters near Daytona Beach.
 Once our offshore fishing charter enters the Atlantic at Ponce Inlet, there are numerous choices for trolling from nearshore trolling for Sharks and Cobia to trolling further offshore for Mahi-mahi and Sailfish.